-Mpilonhle, an isiZulu word meaning “a good life”, is a South African community-based organization founded in 2006 based in King Cetshwayo District of northern KwaZulu-Natal Province.
-It is dedicated to identifying and implementing innovative solutions for the health and social problems faced by youth in South Africa, especially impoverished youth living in rural areas.
+Mpilonhle, an isiZulu word meaning “a good life”, is a South African community-based organization that was founded in 2006 and is based in King Cetshwayo District of northern KwaZulu-Natal Province.
+Mpilonhle is dedicated to identifying and implementing innovative solutions for the health and social problems faced by youth in South Africa, especially impoverished youth living in rural areas.